 Trevor doing his thing recently at a pub down the south coast.

-Sallie, Theo, and Trevor with guest drummer at an open mic done south performing Palm and Marengo.
+Sallie, Theo, and Trevor with guest drummer Guy at an open mic down south performing Palm and Marengo.

 Alexis and Sallie spent some months pretending they were not in Dangerous Aliens but gave in in the end.
 They made a dynamic singing duo.